johnpark144/johnpark144/README.md

 ✔️ Github : johnpark144

 ```
-I am the entry front developer who are aiming for fullstack developer.
+I am the entry front developer who are aiming for fullstack developer someday.
 but I am dreaming of it not for money but because I enjoy !

 ```